matijaoe/fare/README.md

 > Application for tracking personal finances and attaining financial independence

+⚠️ More info coming soon.
+Having issues deploying.

 ## ✨ Features
 - detailed personal finance tracking
 - balance and cashflow records for any time in the past
-- calculate your financial independence (early retirenment) date
+- calculate your financial independence (early retirement) date
 - first class data synchronization all throughout
 - dark mode
-- 🔜 *more info coming soon*

 &nbsp;